ystv/playout/README.md

 ## Simplified overview

-The root is playout, provides a little API to create the child MCR's.
+The repo offers a bukly application `cmd/playout` which produces an MCR.
+Possibly in the future each module could be build separately.

-MCR's are groups of channels.
+MCR manages and groups channels

 Channels are the video pipes which ingest a source then create multiple renditions (future versions will have backup source support and slate card support).
 It doesn't introduce much overhead.